13 Trending Songs on TikTok in June 2026 (+ How to Use Them)

 Screenshot of TikTok's Creative Center, where you can find the top trending songs on TikTok

-• Browse TikTok’s Creative Center: Visit the Creative Center to see top trending songs by region and time period (above) — it’s TikTok’s built-in trend tracker for sounds, creators, and hashtags.
+• Browse TikTok’s Creative Center: Visit the Creative Center to see top trending songs by region and time period (above).
+It’s TikTok’s built-in trend tracker for sounds, creators, and hashtags.
+Note: TikTok Creative Center trends is "Taking a short break.
+Back better and stronger in Q2."

 • Use TikTok’s search bar: Search phrases like “viral sound” in the TikTok app, tap the Sounds tab, and scroll through the most-used tracks labeled popular.